LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part4-cnn.md

 This model is prone to errors because it does not take the structure of the image to account.
 So very weirdly, you can swap rows and columns and not affect the prediction.
 Clearly this limits the overall accuracy of the model.

 LeNet5 is a good balance between slow convolutions with few parameters and large but fast fully connected layers.
+It reduces the feature space by a factor of 3 from 784 pixels to 256 kernel pixels before classification.
 I still think it is too large - the smallest model in the table is 1/8th its size.
 But for 183kB against 28kB, I think it's a reasonable tradeoff for a 1% increase in accuracy.